 The proper operation of Unmanned Aircraft Systems (UAS), commonly known as "drones" is critical to the safety of commercial, recreational, and private aviation at Marana Regional Airport and Pinal Airpark.

-If you are a recreational user and plan to fly your UAS within a 5 mile radius of Marana Regional Airport or Pinal Airpark (as indicated by the above map within the shaded red circles), you must notify the Airport prior to operation by filling out the following form.
+If you plan to fly your UAS within a 5 mile radius of Marana Regional Airport or Pinal Airpark (as indicated by the above map within the shaded red circles), you must notify the Airport prior to operation by filling out the following form.
 You must also abide by the following safety guidelines:

 - Fly below 400 feet.

 - Fly your drone within visual line of sight.

 - Do not fly near airports, stadiums, or groups of people.

 - Do not fly within 5 miles of an airport without first notifying that airport as well as FAA Air Traffic Control.

 - Never fly your drone near other aircraft.